Mos6502DIP/telepy/README.md

 ## Config

 As previously mentioned there is a file called `config.txt` that will contain the configuration for the client.
 They are currently in the format of `setting=option` with `#` being used for comments.
+In the client and you press enter with no IP/Domain it will use the default domain which is specified in this file.